 Sometimes just the tips of the leaves, such as on the fronds of a pygmy date palm, turn brown - usually from wind burn.
 In spring you can cut off any damaged fronds.

-Fungus - Plants suffer stress from cold and may show signs of plant fungus - often developing brown spots on leaves.
+Fungus - Plants suffer stress from cold and may show signs of plant fungus - often developing brown spots on leaves as on the adonidia palm frond pictured below.
+The brown spots go all the way through to the leaf's undersides.

 Apply a systemic fungicide after the cold event is over.